dichev/automation-suite/deploy/README.md

   Checking current release version of games cdn

   Options:
-    -h, --hosts <list|all>   [required] Comma-separated list of cdn regions.
-Available: dev-hermes-lb,cdn-asia,cdn-europe,cdn-backup
-    -m, --mode <blue|green>  Which cdn to by checked.
-By default will check both.
-Available: blue,green
+    -h, --hosts <list|all>   [required] Comma-separated list of cdn regions -m, --mode <blue|green>  Which cdn to by checked.
+By default will check both

   Additional Options:
     -p, --parallel [limit]   When run with multiple hosts define how many commands to be executed in parallel.
 Set to 0 execute them all together.
 By default will be executed sequentially